• Skip to primary navigation

 3. Don’t Try This at Home:

-But keeping the same food items in quantity at home, sitting around for you to see every time you open the freezer or cabinet, is not a good practice.
+However, keeping the same food items in larger quantities at home, sitting around for you to see every time you open the freezer or cabinet, is not a good practice.
 Just don’t do it!
-Do not purchase food items in the grocery that you don’t want to be eating, whether that’s animal products, TV dinners, pre-packaged snack foods, ice cream, or candy.
+Do not purchase food items in the grocery store that you don’t want to eat, whether that’s animal products, pre-packaged snack foods, ice cream, or candy.

 4. Purge Your Kitchen:

-On a similar note, it’s worth taking the time to scour your kitchen looking for items that don’t support your health.
-Especially if your kitchen is a bit cluttered, take everything out of the fridge and see what’s buried in the back areas, then do the same thing for your pantry and drawers.
+It’s worth taking the time to scour your kitchen looking for items that don’t support your health.
+Especially if your kitchen is a bit cluttered, take everything out of the fridge and see what’s buried in the back, then do the same for your pantry and drawers.

-Give away or toss out anything that’s not whole foods plant-based (or past the expiration date!)
-It may hurt to purge some of your once-favorite foods, but this will support your at-home diet in the long run
+Give away or toss out anything that doesn't support your diet (or past the expiration date!)
+It may be difficult to purge some of your once-favorite foods, but this will support your at-home diet in the long run

 5. Plan Your Meals:

-Planning your meals in advance takes the temptation away to eat poorly, the decision is already made and the ingredients are purchased and on hand.
+Planning your meals in advance removes the temptation to eat poorly.
+The decision has already been made, and the ingredients have been purchased and are on hand.
 Check out my article, “Beginner’s Guide to Easy Plant-Based Meal Planning,” for easy-to-follow instructions on how to do this in a way that works for you.

-Or, join my email list and receive a FREE Meal Planner for planning your meals.
+Or join my email list and receive a FREE Meal Planner to plan your meals.

 Meal-Planner